JupiterOne/sast-scan-tools/README.md

 * tag.Project
 * tag.AccountName

-as well as a HAS relationship with the Lambda or ECS Task that was scanned.
+as well as a HAS relationship with the Lambda that was scanned.